pelaillo/chip_asm/README.md

 ###Where to start?
 There is a Debian based buildroot that is ready to be flashed to the c.h.i.p.
 The instructions are in Next Thing website.
 It's important to learn also how to connect to the c.h.i.p. via ssh or usb cable.
 My assembler of choice is the Flat Assembler (FASM), freeware and open source.
 There is a version of fasm that targets ARM, but the assembler needs an x86-compatible computer to run.
 Get it on http://arm.flatassembler.net.
-It is very simple to setup either in windows or in linux and it behaves the same on each platform.
-It will no matter for our purposes.
+It is very simple to setup either in windows or in linux and it behaves the same on every platform.
+For our purposes, it will no matter in which platform do you work.
+The only condition is that you are already able to connect to the c.h.i.p. console.
 Write the following on your text editor of choice and save it:

 #####*hello.asm*